 The VA service covers all aspects of Otolaryngology with a focus on Head & Neck Oncology, Rhinology, and Facial Plastic & Reconstuctive Surgery.
-Dr. Merry Sebelik and Dr. John "Mac" Hodges are the core faculty members at the VA.
-Dr. Chris Hall and Dr. Terry Templeton also provide assistance in both the clinic and the OR.
+Dr. Chris Vanison is the core faculty member at the VA.
+Drs.
+Chris Hall, Blake Williams, and Terry Templeton also provide assistance in both the clinic and the OR.

-The Methodist service is a general ENT service with a focus on Head & Neck Oncology consisting of 2-3 residents.
+The Methodist service is a general ENT service with a focus on Head & Neck Oncology consisting of PGY2, 4, & 5's.

 The remainder of the Methodist team is centered in the hospital, managing service and private patients as well as consults.

-The core academic faculty operating at Methodist include Dr. Sandeep Samant, Dr. Courtney Shires, Dr. Bruce MacDonald, Dr. Chris Hall, and Dr. Blake Williams.
-Additional adjunct faculty members include Dr. Mark Clemons and Dr. Lou Chanin.
+The core academic faculty operating at Methodist include Dr. Boyd Gillespie, Dr. Chris Vanison, Dr. Courtney Shires, Dr. Bruce MacDonald, Dr. Chris Hall, and Dr. Blake Williams.

-This is a PGY-2 and PGY-3 rotation under the direction of the chairman, Dr. Jerome Thompson.
-Additional faculty members include Dr. Jennifer McLevy and Dr. Rose Mary Stocks.
+This is a PGY-2 and PGY-3 rotation under the direction of Dr. Jerome Thompson.
+Additional faculty members include Dr. Tony Sheyn, Dr. Jennifer McLevy, and Dr. Rose Mary Stocks.
 One day each week Dr. Bruce MacDonald operates at Le Bonheur, and the Le Bonheur ENT resident has the opportunity to work with Dr. MacDonald and the Otology resident on pediatric cases.
-Dr. Sandeep Samant also operates at both Le Bonheur and St. Jude for pediatric malignancies, skull base pathology, and advanced sinus disease.

 The experience between Le Bonheur and St. Jude is very broad.
 Training varies from the more fundamental aspects of Pediatric Otolaryngology to advanced management of pediatric airway issues, congenital anomalies, head and neck cancer, pediatric facial trauma, and sinonasal disorders.

 This chief level rotation occurs in a suburban hospital setting.
-The resident works primarily with Dr. Sandeep Samant.
+The resident works primarily with Dr. Courtney Shires.
 However, there is ample opportunity to work not only with additional clinical faculty members such as Dr. Chris Hall and Dr. Blake Williams but also with a variety of community Otolaryngologists and Plastic Surgeons in private practice.
-Additionally, the Baptist resident also operates at The Regional Medical Center two half-days each week to assist the junior resident on the general ENT service at The Med with more advanced cases.
+Additionally, the Baptist resident also operates at Regional One Health two half-days each week to assist the junior resident on the general ENT service at Regional One Health with more advanced cases.